 Nancy believes in the power of community organizations to create connections between people, to provide opportunities to celebrate creativity and cultural diversity, and to promote health and justice in our communities.
 She is relentlessly optimistic about the mission of 501 Commons.

-Prior to becoming executive director, Nancy worked in health care as the Vice President of Strategy and Organizational Development at Group Health Cooperative and Director of Quality for the Washington State Hospital Association.
-She also worked for Washington State, developing health care reform policy and dramatically expanding Basic Health Plan enrollment.
-Her experience with nonprofit organizations includes being the Director of Planning, Marketing, and Community Services for PacMed, a founder of the Cross-Cultural Health Care Program, and various roles with community health clinics.
+Before becoming executive director of 501 Commons, Nancy worked in health care as the Vice President of Strategy and Organizational Development at Group Health Cooperative and as the Director of Quality for the Washington State Hospital Association.
+She pursued her passion for expanding access to health care by developing health reform policy for the Health Services Commission and by serving in senior marketing roles at Pacific Medical and the Basic Health Plan.
+She dramatically expanded the number and diversity of Basic Health Plan enrollees, helped create the Cross-Cultural Health Care Program, and held various roles with the community clinics.

-She is married and has two children Narayan and Ellie.
+She is married and has two children.
 Nancy and her husband Frank met while working together to organize the Survival Services Coalition, which resulted in Seattle directly funding human services for the first time.